torvalds/linux/Documentation/livepatch/livepatch.rst

 all the functions (struct klp_func) associated with the replaced patches are removed from the corresponding struct klp_ops.
-Also the ftrace handler is unregistered and the struct klp_ops is freed when the related function is not modified by the new patch and func_stack list becomes empty.
+Also the ftrace handler is unregistered and the struct klp_ops is freed when the related function is analt modified by the new patch and func_stack list becomes empty.

 See Documentation/livepatch/cumulative-patches.rst for more details.